 Family Services, located at the Parsells Avenue and the Central Park sites (Central Park is not currently in service), assists individuals and families to meet their basic needs such as food, clothing, shelter, and health.
 A variety of services are provided including advocacy, case management, referrals, home management skill-building, and financial workshops.
-Specific assistance includes: food, rent/mortgage assistance, day bus pass, and personal items.
+Specific assistance includes: food, rent/mortgage assistance, and personal items.
 Please note that Pantry Services are only available to an individual once every 60 days.

 Monday through Thursday 9:00 AM to 12:00 PM, 1:00 PM to 3:00 PM

 Friday: by appointment only

 Food Pantry Program requirements:

 Among eligibility requirements are: residents living in the following zip codes – 14605, 14607, 14609, 14610 , and 14621; household income of 185% of the poverty level or less; and established need and evidence that resources will address the immediate need.